ton-community/ton-docs/docs/develop/smart-contracts/fee-calculation.md

 1. Makes a transfer.
 2. Checks if it's successful and retrieves the transfer info.
 3. Checks the actual amount of gas used by that transfer for computation.

+Contract computation flow can depend on input data.
+You should run contract in that way to use as much gas as possible.
+Make sure that you are using the most expensive compute way to compute contract

 ```ts
 // Just Init code